The columnist Earl Wilson once wrote:

 They may also look at who has custody of any children (where applicable).

-Applicants of court-ordered house sale must demonstrate that alternative options are not feasible.
+Applicants of court-ordered house sale must show that alternative options are not feasible.
 These alternatives might include transfer of deeds or buyout.

 Proving this requires documentation, such as: